Compiling and Installing¶

 branches to run against a local build of Mesa without doing a system-wide

-install.
-To do this, choose a temporary location for the install.
-A directory
+choose a temporary location for the install.
+A directory called

-installdir inside your mesa tree is as good as anything.
-All of the
+inside your mesa tree is as good as anything.
+All of the commands below will

 First, configure Mesa and install in the temporary location: